ehki/WdBibTeX/docs/install.rst

 Binary installers for the latest released version are available at the Python Package Index (PyPI): https://pypi.org/project/wdbibtex

+You can install wdbibtex package via pip command.

 .. code-block:: sh

    pip install -U wdbibtex